graumannm/ObjectLocationRepresentations/README.md

 All analyses were conducted using Matlab 2018b and were also tested on Matlab2016a and Matlab2020b.
 Additionally, it has been tested on the following operating systems: CentOS Linux, MacOS Big Sur version 11.1, Windows 10.

-The code depends on functions from the libsvm-3.11 toolbox, which are provided in the folder /Code/LibsvmFunctions, thus no installation of the toolbox is required.

 ## Requirements

 - Matlab software
 - The code depends on functions from the libsvm-3.11 toolbox, which are provided in the folder /Code/LibsvmFunctions, thus no installation of the toolbox is required.

 ## Start analysis and plot result

 To run the demo, simply run the script Start_Analysis.m in the main folder and follow the prompts in the command window.
-You will be given the option to run 1) the EEG time-resolved classification 2) the EEG time-generalization or 3) the ROI classification, each respectively for the classification of object location across categories or vice versa.
+You will be given the option to run 1) the EEG time-resolved classification 2) the EEG time-generalization or 3) the ROI classification, respectively for the classification of object location across categories or vice versa.

 ## Durations